 15 Free Social Media Analytics Tools

-If your need for social data is limited to Twitter, you can connect a single profile with Followerwonk and get insights on social authority rankings, as well as view your followers, their locations, and when they’re active.
+If your need for social data is limited to Twitter, you can connect a single profile with Followerwonk and get insights on social authority rankings, followers, their locations, and when they’re active.
 You can search Twitter profiles, as well as search bios for keywords – with limitations.
 You get more if you subscribe, but if you need somewhere to start, this is bare bones and simple.
-Subscriptions start at $20/month.
+Subscriptions start at $23/month, billed annually.

-While you’re shopping for more in-depth analytics solutions, Google Alerts keep you informed whenever your brand – or your competitors – are mentioned online, based on the alerts you set.
-Along with letting you know when you’re making headlines – important if it’s in a bad way especially – it’s also perfect for discovering topical content to share with your audience.
+For basic alerts delivered to your inbox while you’re shopping for more in-depth analytics solutions, Google Alerts is still a great option.
+You’ll know whenever your brand – or your competitors – are mentioned online based on the alerts you set.
+Along with letting you know when you’re making headlines – especially important if it’s in a bad way – Google Alerts is also perfect for discovering topical content to share with your audience.

-For a quick snapshot of your Twitter account, specified hashtags, or keywords, TweetReach – part of Union Metrics – is about as simple as it gets.
+For a quick snapshot of your Twitter account, specified hashtags, or keywords, TweetReach is about as simple as it gets.
 Enter your terms in a search box like Google, and voila!
 You’ll have an instant look at your estimated accounts reached, “exposure” based on impressions, top contributors, and most retweeted tweets.
 A nice plus – you can search any account, which is great for competitive intelligence.
 Data returned is limited to 100 tweets, however.
-Purchase a snapshot of up to 1500 tweets over 7 days for $20, or upgrade your plan to include more insights, extending to Instragram and Facebook, starting at $99/month.
+Upgrade for more tweets and accounts starting at $23/month.

 4 Paid Social Media Analytics Tools